1Vipul-Sharma/DSA/BINARY SEARCH/Notes.md

 upper_bound = smallest index such that arr[idx]>target

-Main logic is we should alwaus try to skip search space
+Main logic is we should always try to skip search space
 ```

 33 Leetcode